Skip to main content

 Zakho490 kmThe Historic Dalal Stone Bridge, Border Markets

-🍃 Best time to visit the North: Spring (March-May) or Autumn (September-November) — moderate temperatures and lush greenery.
+Best time to visit the North Spring (March–May) or Autumn (September–November) — mild temperatures and lush green landscapes at their peak.
 Winter brings snow to the mountains.

-🕌 Central Iraq — Heart of Islamic Civilization
+Central Iraq — the heart of Islamic civilization

 A region home to the most prestigious historic mosques and Abbasid/Sassanid ruins, plus some of the world's first universities.

-Capital of the Babylonian civilization, home to the Hanging Gardens of Babylon — one of the Seven Wonders of the Ancient World.
-Its walls, the famous Lion of Babylon, and the Processional Way remain witnesses to a civilization that lasted 1,500 years.
-Located 85 km south of Baghdad.
+Capital of Babylonian civilization — home to the Hanging Gardens of Babylon, one of the Seven Wonders of the World.
+Its walls, the Lion of Babylon, and the Processional Way bear witness to 1,500 years of glory.

 المدرسة المستنصرية

-Established in 1227 AD by the Abbasid Caliph Al-Mustansir Billah.
-It is considered The oldest organized university in the Islamic world, and one of the earliest systematic schools of knowledge on Earth.
-Its stone gates and Abbasid architecture still bear witness to that era.
+Founded in 1227 AD by the Abbasid Caliph Al-Mustansir Billah.
+The oldest organized university in the Islamic world.
+Its stone gates still bear witness to that era.

 DestinationDistance from BaghdadMain Landmarks

-Baghdad0The National Museum, Al-Mutanabbi Street, Al-Mustansiriya School, Al-Kadhimiya, Abu Nuwas
+Baghdad0The National Museum, Al-Mutanabbi Street, Kadhimiya, Abu Nuwas Beach

-Samarra120 km northThe Malwiya Minaret (UNESCO), Shrine of Imam Al-Hadi and Al-Askari, The Old Abbasid City
+Samarra120 km northThe Malwiya Minaret (UNESCO), the shrine of Imams Al-Hadi and Al-Askari

 KadhimiyaInside BaghdadShrine of the two Imams Musa al-Kadhim and Muhammad al-Jawad, historical markets